-The hard work that they had to do made Paul’s old injury come back along with other issues with his health which included fatigue and difficulties breathing.
+The hard work that they had to do made Paul’s old injury come back, along with other issues with his health, which included fatigue and breathing difficulties.
 He has trouble picking up stuff from the floor because he has pain when he bends.

 She is hoping that the dog will also help Paul start having an active lifestyle once again.

 Paul is very thankful that Valor is around.
-They went through training together and they are just doing well together.
-Paul is now having an easier time that Valor is there to help him out.
+They went through training together and they are doing really well together.
+Paul is having an easier time, now that Valor is there to help him out.

 Source: Inside Edition

 Read about how Paula’s dog, Todd, bravely protected her from a rattlesnake

 Bella the dog is rescued from the roots of a Florida mangrove